LancerEvoVII/Letterboxd-Data-Scraper/README.md

-scraping data from letterboxd with beautifulsoup4
+scraping data from letterboxd with beautifulsoup4 (13/07/24: not working yet)